Jedithegreat/iiRcade-Gaming/README.md

 jjtheking for the discord space

-Honkey Kong
+Honkey Kong becase he is god send..

-Sidshow Bob
+Sidshow Bob for his amazing ini grafix

-Joeythug
+Joeythug helped me alot on updating iiRcade to get synden gun working, mia team

 Zoltan

-Blue Shark
+Blue Shark, realy nice guy.. does not judge..

-Mystery Encoder
+Mystery Encoder, mia i asume

-TDRE
+TDRE, not shure

 their are alot moore..will add as i go on...